About

 Recent News

-We are happy to invite you to the next talk of Moscow Telecommunication Seminar which will be held at 17.00 (MSK, UTC+03:00), on Friday, May 20, 2022, in Skype.
-Title: Data-Driven Channel Adaptation Methods in Cellular Networks.
-Speaker: Kirill Glinsky, IITP RAS, MIPT. - [SEMINAR] April 29, 2022 – Maxim Susloparov – Study of AR/VR Traffic Balancing Algorithms for 5G Systems (April 27, 2022)
+We are happy to invite you to the next talk of Moscow Telecommunication Seminar which will be held at 17.00 (MSK, UTC+03:00), on Friday, February 14, 2025, in Skype.
+Title: MIMO CSI Compression Method With Dual Differential Feedback for Wi-Fi Networks.
+Speaker: Andrey Barannikov, IITP RAS, MIPT.

-We are happy to invite you to the next talk of Moscow Telecommunication Seminar which will be held at 17.00 (MSK, UTC+03:00), on Friday, February 11, 2022, in Zoom.
-Title: Research and development of methods for performance improvement of wireless local area networks in the millimeter wave band.
-Speaker: Yaroslav Gagiev, Radio Gigabit LLC.
+We are happy to invite you to the next talk of Moscow Telecommunication Seminar which will be held at 17.00 (MSK, UTC+03:00), on Friday, December 6, 2024, in Skype.
+Title: Enabling IIoT with Wi-Fi 6.
+Speaker: Anton Karamyshev, IITP RAS, MIPT.